ytka/ai-text-shaper/README.md

    - Suppress all output.

 - `-d, --diff`
-   - Show the diff between input and output text in addition to the standard output.
+   - Show the difference between the input and output text in addition to the normal output.

 #### File Writing Options